Principle of X-ray CT

 shower-like artifact

 Furthermore, there are some different parts in reducing errors and noise depending on the scanning mode.
-The normal scanning mode is popularly adopted in which the respective centers of the X-ray generator, the object on the rotatable stage, and the X-ray detector are arranged on a straight line.
+The normal scanning mode is popularly adopted in which the respective centers of the X-ray generator, the object on the rotatable stage, and the X-ray detector are arranged in a straight line.

-In order to obtain a large image in normal scan, however, it is necessary to increase the area of the X-ray detector.
+In order to obtain a large image in a normal scan, however, it is necessary to increase the area of the X-ray detector.
 Therefore, there is a case called "offset scan" that obtains a large image by shifting the center from the axis without changing the size of the X-ray detector.

-One more, there is a scanning mode called as helical scan that takes images of a three-dimensional structure of a sample in a short time by moving the position of the rotatable stage back and forth during imaging.
+One more, there is a scanning mode called a helical scan that takes images of a three-dimensional structure of a sample in a short time by moving the position of the rotatable stage back and forth during imaging.

 In this case, the position of the fault changes in coincidence with the rotation of the rotatable stage, so care must be taken when constructing the image.